-The Shadow is also compatible with many first person view (FPV) goggles that allow for an almost virtual reality experience that will make you feel like you're sitting in the cockpit of the drone.
-We did not test this feature, but our problems with the Shadow's video downlink gives us doubts of how well the Shadow would work with FPV goggles.
+The Shadow is also compatible with many first-person view (FPV) goggles that allow for an almost virtual reality experience that will make you feel like you're sitting in the cockpit of the drone.
+We did not test this feature, but our problems with the Shadow's video downlink gives us doubts about how well the Shadow would work with FPV goggles.

-The Holy Stone HS160 Shadow offers some of the best quality video you can get from an inexpensive drone, but lacks a good video downlink and can easily be blown around in the air.
-This makes it good if you want to get some relatively decent aerial video at a low price, but makes it a poor stepping stone if you're looking to do a trial run before upgrading to a high end camera drone.
-The much more responsive video downlink of the DBPOWER X400W FPV makes it a better training drone if you aspire to upgrade at some point, even though it's video quality is not as good.
+The Holy Stone HS160 Shadow offers some decent footage for an inexpensive drone, but lacks a good video downlink and can easily be blown around in the air.
+This makes it good if you want to get some unimpressive aerial video at a low price, but makes it a poor stepping stone if you're looking to do a trial run before upgrading to a high-end camera drone.
+The much more responsive video downlink of the DBPower X400W FPV makes it a better training drone if you aspire to upgrade at some point, even though its video quality is not as good.